-- I couldn’t walk straight without really concentrating.
+- I couldn’t walk straight without concentrating.

 - And I was constantly distracted by nothing.

 Only problem, my wife was experiencing a little vertigo as well!
-And we hadn’t eaten or shared anything the previous day except a night filled with the very intense fragrance of Night Blooming Jasmine.
+And we hadn’t eaten or shared anything the previous day except a night filled with the intense fragrance of Night Blooming Jasmine.

 That bush is right beside a bedroom window I sleep next to.
 It’s got a magnitude more blooms than leaves.
-And the fragrance is so strong you can actually taste the sweet of it on your tongue.
+And the fragrance is so strong you can actually taste the sweet on your tongue.
 Last night, It was the most intense, concentrated fragrance I’ve ever experienced from a plant.

 After a little search, I found out Night Blooming Jasmine is psychotropic.
 No stroke.
 No food poisoning.
 I was higher than a kite!